BenCh94/VORmockUp/README.md

+A mock up site built on the start bootstrap clean blog theme.
+The site also includes custom elements such as the tab section on the index page.

 # [Start Bootstrap](http://startbootstrap.com/) - [Clean Blog](http://startbootstrap.com/template-overviews/clean-blog/)

 [Clean Blog](http://startbootstrap.com/template-overviews/clean-blog/) is a stylish, responsive blog theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This theme features a blog homepage, about page, contact page, and an example post page along with a working PHP contact form.